hyosung11/Launch-School/Courses/journal.md

    * [ ] 1.
 Exercises
    * [ ] 2.
 Review OOP Anki Cards
    * [ ] 3.
 Exercises Again
-   * [ ] 4.
+   * [x] 4.
 Listen to the 48 Laws of Power: Law 1: Never Outshine the Master
+   * [x] 5.
+Attend Coding Career Meeting
-   * [ ] 5.
+   * [ ] 6.
 Read *The Coding Career Handbook*, Chapter 37: Side Projects

 3. Are there any blockers or impediments preventing you from doing your work?
    * My days is pretty open.
 Not sure what I'm going to do, but I want to want Chelsea in a few minutes.

+16:36 I haven't done any studying today, but I did attend the Coding Career meeting today.